rickyjoet/workout_tracker/readme.txt

 create a server
-create a model that is workout mongooseDB should have workout has an array of exercises create routes
+create a model that is a workout mongooseDB should have workout has an array of exercises create routes